 While your mind might go crazy picturing what an AI is actually capable of, in generative design, there is a focus on a slightly different form of artificial intelligence: a class referred to as “search algorithms.”
 Which is not exactly a neural network that is capable of learning and adapting by itself.

 The advantage of the search algorithm is that it does not need to know anything about the internal workings of the part that is being designed.
 It will design a chair, without fundamentally knowing what a chair is.

 These algorithms actually rely on repetitive testing rather than direct solving.
 So generative design does not solve your issue, but it explores the problem outside the box, so to say.
 It’s the designers and engineers who have to figure it out.

 Now that we've understood there is nothing to fear, let's have a look at some unexpected examples of generative design that will make you fall in love with it.
 Or at least like it as a friend.

-Here is an example of a digital painting created by Paris-based collective Obvious with the help of artificial intelligence.
+Here is an example of a digital painting created by the Paris-based collective, Obvious, with the help of artificial intelligence.
 Can you guess how much it sold for?
-If you guessed half a million, you are right!
-It sold for a whopping $432,000.
-Obvious created the work using generative design and input information from 15,000 portraits.
-You can literally see the design process of the AI.
-Cool, right?

-Here is a collection of 3D-printed accessories by Alessandro Zomparelli, who claims that using computer algorithms in design is like "sculpting with a new material."
+Here is a 3D-printed mask by Alessandro Zomparelli, who claims that using computer algorithms in design is like "sculpting with a new material."
 As part of his Carapace project, the collection consists of a series of bespoke masks, which are designed and printed according to the 3D scan of the wearer's face.
 So, each mask is designed for a specific individual.